DEFRA/defra-map/docs/api.md

 The map framework name if not MapLibre.
 Value `esri`, default `none`.

 > [!NOTE]
-> ESRI specific, may become deprecated-->
+> ESRI specific, may become deprecated

 ### `hasAutoMode`  (**boolean**)